MELT: THE MEMORY OF ICE

 SCREENINGS

-2024 (premiere): Denver Museum of Nature & Science IMAX Theatre, as part of the Digerati Experimental Media Festival, Denver, CO, USA.
+2024 (world premiere): Denver Museum of Nature & Science IMAX Theatre, as part of the Digerati Experimental Media Festival, Denver, CO, USA.

 PRESS